davetcc/byte-struct/README.md

         }
     }

-Then we can use for example a native method handle with an arena and populate from that
+Here as an example we use a native method handle with an arena and populate from that

     try(var arena = Arena.ofConfined()) {
         // you'd normally try to hold on to these for as long as possible